pince4213/32-bit-RISC-V-processor-using-pipeline/README.md

 ### Key Components

-The processor is made up of several smaller modules (files RI1.v to RI23.v, except RI20.v, which isn’t used).
-Here’s what the main parts do:
+The processor is made up of several smaller modules.
+Here what the main parts:

 - **Address Generator (RI5)**: Updates the PC to point to the next instruction or a branch/jump address.
 - **Instruction Memory (RI10)**: Stores and provides instructions from `instruction.mem`.